GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 Check this page often to learn about changes to Chrome extensions, extensions documentation, or related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
 The [Extensions News](/tags/extensions-news/) tag lists articles about some of the topics listed here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)
 The [Chrome schedule](https://chromiumdash.appspot.com/schedule) lists stable and beta release dates.

+### Improved guidance around remotely-hosted code {: #remotely-hosted-code }

+<p class="color-secondary-text type--caption">Posted on <time>October 17, 2023</time></p>

+A requirement for Manifest V3 is that extensions may no longer use remotely-hosted code.
+Although this has been [part of our migration guide](/docs/extensions/migrating/improve-security/#remove-remote-code) from the beginning, we thought it was worth improving the guidance around this issue.
+An [addition to the migration guide]() provides more information, describing what's still possible in Manifest V3 and provide more inforamtion on strategies for upgrading.

+There is a related addition to the [Troubleshooting Chrome Web Store violations](/docs/webstore/troubleshooting/).
+A new section describes common reasons that extensions with remotely-hosted code are rejected.

 ### Chrome 118: isUrlFilterCaseSensitive now defaults to false {: #118-url-filter-case-sensitive }

 <p class="color-secondary-text type--caption">Posted on <time>October 11, 2023</time></p>